FooJiaYin/ai-quiz/README.md

 Note: Please make sure your deployment platform has sufficient timeout limit for the quiz generation API call.

-For example, Free plan of [Vercel](https://vercel.com/) and [Netlify](https://www.netlify.com/) are **not recommended** for this project as they have a 10s timeout limit for serverless functions.
+For example, free plan of [Vercel](https://vercel.com/) and [Netlify](https://www.netlify.com/) are **not recommended** for this project as they have a 10s timeout limit for serverless functions.
 The quiz generation process may take longer than 10s.